axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-riemann/reference-destination-riemann/_index.md

 | Type:    | template, macro, or string |
 | Default: | ${UNIXTIME}                |

-*Description:* Instead of the arrival time into Riemann, {{% productparam "abbrev" %}} can also send its own timestamp value.
+*Description:* Instead of the arrival time into Riemann, {{% param "product.abbrev" %}} can also send its own timestamp value.

 This can be useful if Riemann is inaccessible for a while, and the messages are collected in the disk buffer until Riemann is accessible again.
 In this case, it would be difficult to differentiate between messages based on the arrival time only, because this would mean that there would be hundreds of messages with the same arrival time.
 This issue can be solved by using this option.